History of theaters in Chehalis, Washington: Brunswig Grand Opera House (1895)

 William Brunswig, a Chehalis businessman, built and opened The Grand Opera House in 1895 and the space was often referred to as the Chehalis Opera House, or more simply as "the opera house".
 It was located on Chehalis Avenue at the intersection of Park Street. and is considered the oldest building on the street.
 A mercantile store, named The Racket Store for unknown reasons, was situated on the ground floor and the opera space, a vaudeville stage, existed on the second floor and accessed by a stairwell porch on the side of the building.

+Admission rates for the electrically lighted theater in 1899 were listed in a range between 25 and 75 cents.
+The venue had a seating capacity of 600 and a 25 foot-wide stage, with floodlights and loft rigging.

 In its early days of operation, the venue hosted concerts, graduations, and Grand Army of the Republic ceremonies.
 The opera house was often used for political rallies, speeches, or conventions and maintained a band, referred to as the Chehalis Orchestra.
 In January 1904, the city recommended that the building undergo safety improvements and a funeral for a founding member of Chehalis, Amanda Miller, was held at the theater the same month.
 The year brought competition with The New Grand Opera House which began hosting larger, more popular events.
 The original Grand attempted to counter the upstart at times with the staging of minstrel shows.